To blog overview

 Personalise customer interactions

 Personalisation is key to creating memorable customer experiences.
 In fact, Personalisation typically drives a 10-15% revenue lift for brands, according to McKinsey.
 By using data and insights, contact centres can tailor interactions to the individual needs of each customer.
-This might involve referencing previous interactions, recognising customer preferences, and providing customised solutions that enhance the overall experience.
+This might involve referencing previous interactions, recognising customer preferences, and providing customised solutions that improve the overall experience.

 Train and empower agents